-Beyond giving you an adventure worth a thousand words, Under Canvas’ glamping packages include luxurious canvas tent lodging, all meals (including gratuity), coffee crate service, an on-site guest experience coordinator, and your choice of adventures.
+Beyond giving you an adventure worth a thousand words, Under Canvas offers luxurious canvas tent lodging, on-site dining, coffee cart, an on-site guest experience coordinator, and camp programming.

-Our Zion Guest Experience Coordinator is always available, ready to answer any questions and help you plan awesome Zion adventures during your stay.
+Our Zion Guest Experience Coordinator is always available, ready to answer any questions and help suggest some awesome Zion adventures during your stay.

 Under Canvas Zion is open March 12 – November 9, 2020.